 This time last year, I began the transformation of my mom’s little hygge home that sits just around the corner from me.
 By the new year, the renovations were almost complete and, in February, my mom moved in permanently.

 I remember the night I officially moved my mom to her new house and how nervous I was for her.
 I felt deep in my soul that this was the best move for her, but there was always the fear of the unknown.
 Honestly, I was scared.
 I was scared she would struggle.
 I was worried she wouldn’t sleep.
 I braced myself for all of the odd behavior patterns a stressed dementia patient might have in new surroundings.
 I didn’t know how this would play out, but I was hopeful…and scared.

-As luck would have it, the move and her transition into her new home was absolutely seamless.
+As luck would have it, the move and her transition into her new home were absolutely seamless.
 In many ways, my mom is doing better.
 Unfortunately, the FTD has robbed her of her voice, but her behavior patterns are speaking loudly and clearly.
 These are the things you focus on in the dementia world.
 Sleep being a biggie.
 Prior to the move, she hadn’t slept in her bed for two years and the sleep she was getting was inconsistent.
 We were convinced she was afraid of being alone.
-The night she moved into her new home she slept, like a rock, in her bedroom.
+The night she moved into the new home she slept, like a rock, in her bedroom.
 It is the only place she sleeps and I believe her solid sleep patterns and the restorative role it plays on one’s brain is one of many reasons why June is doing so well.

 But sleep is just one aspect of how her quality of life has improved since she moved.
 When she isn’t sleeping, she is outside very often.
 Even on chilly days!
 She loves to walk and does so two or three times a day, but she also enjoys to sit and take it all in as well.